AdobeDocs/target.pt-BR/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 As seções a seguir descrevem as etapas necessárias para implantar essa integração no site.

-## Etapa 1: Solicitar provisionamento para Analytics e Público alvo
+## Etapa 1: Solicitar provisionamento para o Analytics e Públicos alvos

 After you implement [!DNL Analytics] as the reporting source for [!DNL Target], you must be provisioned for [!DNL Analytics] and [!DNL Target].
 [Use este formulário para solicitar o aprovisionamento](http://www.adobe.com/go/audiences).